gretaegan/MS1-flightschool/README.md

 *Who is this website targeting?*
 This website is for people who want to train to become a commercial pilot.
 They might have no previous flying experience or they might already have some level of training done.
-Either way, the site must provide information on what
+The site must provide information on what
-Integrated flight training is and how it is delivered.
+Integrated flight training is and how it is delivered in a way that is clear and informative.

 *As a user of this website, I want*
 1. To understand the brand at a first glance.